cbednarski/pharcc/readme.md

 Contributions are welcome!
 Here are some guidelines to follow:

 - The spirit of this project is to be simple and solve the general use case of creating phar files.
-It currently supports console applications and I'm willing to accept pull requests to add the ability to make a web app phar, like the one for phpMyAdmin.
+It currently supports console applications and I'm willing to accept pull requests to add the ability to make a web app phar, like the one for phpMyAdmin, and a self-update command.
 Other large features, maybe.
 Get in touch.
 - If you file a bug please include steps to repro, or even better, link me to a git hash that's failing to compile properly (make sure it includes your `.pharcc.yml` file).
 - Code follows PSR-2 formatting rules.
 Use [php-cs-fixer](https://github.com/fabpot/PHP-CS-Fixer) to reformat your code before you PR.
 - Use phpunit to run the unit tests and make sure they pass.